 |Minimal||You receive e-mail if an issue is marked as fixed and you are the verifier|

 For information on what types of edits fall into the major and minor categories, see Issues.

 By default, Issue Tracker doesn't send notifications for your edits unless you are also in a group that is in the CC list for the issue.
 You can change this default and receive e-mail for your edits by toggling the Exclude Edits Made By You option.

 Group member notifications

-You can add groups (such as Google groups or e-mail lists) to the CC list of an issue.
-Members of the group will receive e-mail notifications at the Major Updates level, regardless of their individual notification settings.
+You can add groups like Google groups or e-mail lists to an issue's CC field.
+Members of the group receive e-mail notifications if:

 - Their CC notification settings are configured to allow notifications

 - The user's subscription settings for the group are to set to Each email

 You can change your level of notifications on a particular issue by using the subscription menu.